simonizerlol/Modified-MINIST/README.md

 All our predictions are in csv inside the output folder.

 ### Development Status:
-* A baseline linear learner of SVM using sklearn library: Done
+* A baseline linear learner of SVM implemented using sklearn library: Done
-* a fully connected feed forward neural network trained by backpropagation, where the architecture of the network (number of nodes, layers, learning rate, etc.) are determined by cross-validation: Done
+* A fully connected feed forward neural network trained by backpropagation, where the architecture of the network (number of nodes, layers, learning rate, etc.) are determined by cross-validation: Done
-* CNN using pytorch library: Done
+* CNN implemented using pytorch library: Done

 ### Members(Github names):
 * DerekYu177